SAP/ai-sdk-java/docs/blog/Introducing.md

 For [SAP BTP](https://help.sap.com/docs/btp?locale=en-US) developers, the AI SDK is crafted to simplify AI integration and enhance application impact.
 With features that optimize deployment, improve content safety, and facilitate model orchestration, the SDK lets you bring advanced AI functionality to your applications swiftly and with minimal setup.
 Whether you need adaptable workflows, secure data handling, or smooth generative model integration, the SDK equips you with robust tools to embed AI-powered features in your SAP BTP solutions.

-This post introduces the main artifacts and their features.
+This post introduces the main modules and their features.

 ## AI Orchestration